-Of course, booksellers haven’t been the only businesses affected by the dramatic growth of Amazon specifically and online retail generally.
+Of course, the dramatic growth of Amazon and other online retail has not only affected booksellers.
 When Sports Authority recently announced that it was filing for bankruptcy and closing many of its brick-and-mortar stores, for example, many saw as the root cause Sports Authority’s failure to create in-store experiences capable of luring customers who could just as easily make purchases online.

 Meanwhile, Walmart—still the planet’s largest retailer in terms of market value and revenue—is investing billions into its online operations and shutting hundreds of stores.
 What’s more, the company is even rumored to be on the verge of acquiring Amazon competitor Jet.com.
 Why?
 James B. Stewart, in his “Common Sense” column in The New York Times, summarized it this way: Walmart, “though it knew Internet retailing was here to stay… acted as though it hoped Amazon would just go away.
 Now, the magnitude of the task it faces has grown exponentially as e-commerce growth continues to surge globally.”

 E-commerce is what you could properly call a “culture-shifting technology”: it changes not only the way we buy, but how companies choose to sell goods, and does so across every industry, from book publishing to commercial real estate.

 It goes without saying that most of us don’t see technologies like this coming.